c-facade/svelte-mood-tracker/README.md

 - Send notifications to remind the user to insert data and view weekly/monthly reports.
 - Work offline and syncronize when it's back online.

+- start adding necessary components
 ## Next

 To do:

 - add collections on firestore
-- Implement server syncronisation.
+- Implement server synchronisation.
-- start adding necessary components
+- add some default activities
+- make add new entry prettier
+- move new activity to component.
+- deal with that synchronisation.
+- deal with groups

 ### less urgent